Kipouralkis/Kipouralkis/README.md

 - 💻 **React**: Exploring front-end technologies to complement my backend skills and create interactive web applications.

-### 🎨 **Personal Projects**: I’m passionate about integrating web development with my creative side, particularly art and creative tech projects.
+### 🎨 **Personal Projects**:
+- I’m passionate about integrating web development with my creative side, particularly art and creative tech projects.
-- **Master the skills** to bring my art and creative projects to life through web and game development.
+- I want to master the skills to bring my art and creative projects to life through web and game development.

 <h2 align="left">I code with</h2>